hankhank10/alpine-fetch/readme.md

 ### Alpine Fetch

-Alpine Fetch abstracts a lot of this away and makes it much more straightforward to populate your page via HTTP requests.
+Alpine Fetch adds Alpine magic functions to abstract a lot of this away and makes it much more straightforward to populate your page via HTTP requests.
 The above example using Alpine Fetch would be:

 ````html
 <div x-data>